inductiva/inductiva/docs/installation.md

-# Installation
+# Quickstart Tutorial

 Welcome to Inductiva, a Python API package that enables running popular [open-source physical system simulation packages](./introduction/simulators.md) in the Cloud.

-This is a step-by-step guide to help you get started with Inductiva before running your first simulation project.
+This is a step-by-step tutorial to help you get started with Inductiva before running your first simulation project.
 Should you encounter any errors or issues along the way, our [troubleshooting guide](./api_reference/troubleshooting.md) is readily available to assist you in resolving them efficiently.